-- Pulse the 7 ounces powdered sugar and 4 ounces almond flour together with the 2 ounces carrot juice powder in a food processor to form a fine powder.
+- Pulse the 7 ounces powdered sugar and 4 ounces almond flour together with the 2 ounces carrot juice powder, gingerbread spice, and cinnamon in a food processor to form a fine powder.
 Sift three times into a large mixing bowl.
 Set aside.

 - Place the egg whites in the bowl of a stand mixer (or large, metal mixing bowl).
 Sprinkle the cream of tartar over the eggs and hand mix the two together with the whisk attachment for the stand mixer (or hand mixer).
 Fasten the whisk attachment and beat the mixture on medium speed until foamy.
 Slowly add the granulated sugar and continue to beat on medium speed until soft peaks form.
 Increase the speed to high and beat until stiff peaks form.